Sure, it’s pretty. Whether it’s in makeup, on Christmas decorations, or on a tee. But the dangers of glitter might surprise you!

 By Diane Small

-She loves the stuff.
+She just loves the stuff.
 It was on the letters of her Frozen tee shirt.
 It was on the stickers we pasted into a colouring book.
-It was in the (5 free) nail polish I glammed her up with.
+I found it in the (5 free) nail polish I glammed her up with.
 And now it’s all over me: on my skin, in my hair and all over my clothes.
 Little flecks of it turn up in weird places like my dish sponge and bedding.

 After doing some quick research on the trusty internet, it seems the answer is: it depends.

 What IS glitter, anyway?

 Little kid glitter – the stuff used in crafts, on clothing, in fake jewels and tiaras and such – is simply teeny tiny particles of plastic.
 Which doesn’t sound so bad until you think of the hideous impact made by microbeads.

 Microbeads in skin care were so bad for the planet, using them was banned in the U.S. and beyond.
 And just like the microbeads we once thought were safe in cosmetics and the microfibers of plastics we used to think were safe in clothing, glitter also contributes to the 800 tons of plastic that end up in the ocean each year.